About Brandeis University

 Total Non-Needs based Scholarships/Grants

-The university provides financial support to students who need them.
+Brandeis University provides financial support to students who need them.
 These financial aid programs can be used to pay fees and meet other necessities.
 The eligibility criteria for each financial aid varies and ranges from academic performance and project submission to nationality and citizenship.
 The financial support schemes are implemented in different forms including grants, scholarships, loans, and work-study options.

 Eligible students who are interested to get these provisions are required to fill in the FAFSA form.
 Brandeis University federal school code is 002133.
 The financial aid programs provided to the students are given below.